f5devcentral/f5-big-iq-lab/docs/class2/module4/lab2.rst

 Launch our ``SSG`` - Update config.yml
 ***************************************

-.. warning:: For UDF lab, the UDF Cloud Account is used, if you want to use your own AWS account,
+.. warning:: For lab environment, the Cloud Account is used, if you want to use your own AWS account,
              comment out the line ``01-configure-cloud-udf.sh`` in ``000-RUN_ALL.sh``.

-In the case you are **NOT** using the UDF Cloud account, use your favorite editor to update this file.
+In the case you are **NOT** using the Cloud account, use your favorite editor to update this file.

     ``vi config.yml``